 It was also an opportunity for John and me to swap OBE investiture reminiscences.
 I had also been made an OBE in the same New Year Honours as John, but attended an investiture two weeks later on 29 February.

 John was a far better scientist than I could ever aspire to be.
 I always sought his advice on science issues.
 In return, he asked my advice about how to manoeuvre through institute politics and management to influence his research agenda, especially after I had moved upstairs, so to speak, to join IRRI’s senior management team.

 But what I remember most about John was his cracking, but rather dry, sense of humor.
 His generosity of spirit.
 He was an excellent host.
 Many’s the dinner or BBQ Steph and I enjoyed with John, at his house or ours.

 John, you will be sadly missed.
 Rest in Peace!

-This obituary (written by Gene Hettel) has just been published on the IRRI website.
+This obituary (written by Gene Hettel) was published on the IRRI website.

 And this obituary (written by me) appeared in The Guardian on 5 July 2019.